Dr. Leonidas Kanellos

 Dr. Kanellos has served as a Legal Expert in numerous international and national committees, such as the Legal Advisory Board (LAB) of the EU Directorate-General for Information Society (current DG CONNECT), the European Committee for Standardization - CEN (standards for Electronic Signatures), evaluation teams of several EU projects on Telecommunications, the European Commission’s "Crash Programme” for the Development of the Hellenic Telecommunications (1992-1996) and the drafting Committee of the Founding Act of the EETT.

-He has a teaching activity as Professor at the University of Piraeus and previously had a teaching activity at the University of the Aegean about the legal and business aspects of the electronic communications market.
+He has had a teaching activity at the University of Piraeus and the University of the Aegean about the legal and business aspects of the electronic communications market.
 He has published extensively in both the international (mainly English and French) and Greek legal and academic press, authoring numerous monographs, articles, and contribution to books and studies related to the Information Society.

 He speaks fluently English, French and German and has passive knowledge of Italian and Spanish